-Our consumer insight: By analyzing Sea-Doo’s consumer journey, we found that product personalization is one of the only strategies that can sustain consumers’ interest - consumers are willing to wait for the next year’s model if it is perfectly suited to their needs and preferences.
+By analyzing the consumer journey, we found that personalization is one of the only strategies that can keep consumers waiting.
+Indeed, they are willing to wait for next year's model if it is perfectly adapted to their needs and preferences.

 Redefining